Stones of India

-India possesses a wide spectrum of dimensional stones that include granite, marble, sandstone, limestone, slate, and quartzite, in various parts of the country.
+India possesses a wide spectrum of dimensional stones including granite, marble, sandstone, limestone, slate, and quartzite, found across various parts of the country.

-The stone industry in India has evolved into the production and manufacturing of blocks, flooring slabs, structural slabs, monuments, tomb stones, sculptures, cobbles, pebbles and landscape garden stones.
+The stone industry in India has evolved to focus on the production and manufacturing of blocks, flooring slabs, structural slabs, monuments, tombstones, sculptures, cobbles, pebbles, and landscape garden stones.

 Tradition of stones

-India's history, dating back to 3200 BC has been influenced considerably by the disposition, development and use of stones and other construction materials.
+India's history, dating back to 3200 BC, has been influenced considerably by the disposition, development, and use of stones and other construction materials.
 Dimension stones have also left deep imprints on the architectural heritage of the country.
 Innumerable temples, forts and palaces of Ancient Indian Civilisation have been carved out of locally available stones.
 The Taj Mahal at Agra was constructed from Indian marble.
 Some of the rock-cut structures include Khajuraho Temple, Elephanta Caves, Lomesh rishi caves, Ellora caves and Konark Temple.
-Besides, all major archeological excavations have revealed exquisitely carved statuettes and carvings in stone.
-Ancient Buddhist monuments like the Sanchi Stupa of 3rd century BC have also been carved out of stone.
+Besides, all major archaeological excavations have revealed exquisitely carved statuettes and carvings in stone.
+Ancient Buddhist monuments like the Sanchi Stupa of the 3rd century BC have also been carved out of stone.

-This tradition of Stone Architecture has continued to the present era, with most of the important modern buildings in India like the Presidential House, Parliament House, and Supreme Court made from high quality sandstone of Rajasthan.
-The Bahá'í House of Worship of New Delhi stands testimony to the relevance of marble in modern Indian architecture.
+This tradition of Stone Architecture has continued into the present era, with most of the important modern buildings in India such as the Presidential House, Parliament House, and Supreme Court made from high-quality sandstone of Rajasthan.
+The Bahá'í House of Worship of New Delhi stands as testimony to the relevance of marble in modern Indian architecture.

 Stones are still the mainstays of civil construction in India, with stones being used extensively in public buildings, hotels, and temples.
-It is increasingly being used in homes, with the use of stones now penetrating amongst the growing middle class of India.
+They are increasingly being used in homes, with the use of stones now penetrating amongst the growing middle class of India.

-The success of commercial stone industry solely depends upon defects in rock/stone.
-Natural defects in ornamental/commercial rock deposits adversely affect the quality of rock deposit.
-Detection of natural defects in decorative and dimensional stone industry play vital role in the quality assessment.
+The success of the commercial stone industry solely depends on defects in rock/stone.
+Natural defects in ornamental/commercial the rock deposits adversely affect the quality of rock deposit. detection of natural defects in decorative and dimensional stone industry play vital role in the quality assessment.

-India is pioneer in the exploration, mining of commercial rock deposits and in establishing a firm base for stone industry.
-India, with an estimated resource of about 1,690 million cubic metres, comprising over 160 shades of Dimension Stone Granites (DSG), accounts for about 205 of the world resources.
+India is pioneer in exploration and mining of commercial rock deposits and in establishing a firm base for stone industry.
+India, with an estimated resource of about 1,690 million cubic metres, comprising over 160 shades of Dimension Stone Granites (DSG), accounts for about 205 of the world's resources.
 Of the 300 varieties being traded in the world market, nearly half of them are from India.
-Commercially viable granite and other rock deposits are reported from Andhra Pradesh, Bihar, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Orissa, Rajasthan, Tamil Nadu, Uttar Pradesh, Telangana, and others.
+Commercially viable granite and other rock deposits are reported from Andhra Pradesh, Bihar, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, Tamil Nadu, Uttar Pradesh, Telangana, and others.

 Deposits

 Marble

-Marble was used for building tombs, temples and palaces.
-For a time it was considered as Royal Stone.
-It is, however, now used in hotels and homes too.
+Marble has been used for building tombs, temples and palaces.
+For a time, it was regarded a Royal Stone.
+However, it is currently utilized in hotels and residences.
 There are many varieties.